How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 6. Requirements for cyclists

 6.4.
-The cyclist can only carry such loads that do not interfere with the control of the bike and do not create obstacles for other participants. traffic.
+A cyclist may only carry such loads that do not interfere with the operation of the bicycle and do not create obstacles for other participants. traffic.

 22.3.
-Carriage of cargo is permitted provided that it:
+Transportation of cargo is permitted provided that it:

-b) does not violate the stability of the vehicle and does not complicate its management;
+b) does not interfere with the stability of the vehicle and does not make it difficult to control;

 5. Task 5 of 15